-- Giving grants, scholarships and organizational support to address the changing needs of our community
+· Gives grants, scholarships, and organizational support to address the needs of our community;

-- Building a permanent endowment for our community and helping our donors create a legacy for the future through this endowment
+· Builds a permanent endowment to help our donors create a legacy through this endowment;

-- Promoting informed philanthropy and volunteerism to increase charitable resources for the region
+· Promotes informed philanthropy to increase and sustain charitable resources for the region; and

-- Providing leadership and building partnerships to identify and solve community issues
+· Provides leadership and builds partnerships to identify and solve community issues.